jhower786/imathas_web_guide/index.md

 <img class="livepollimg" src="./img/Running Guide Item pic5 fixed.png" alt="sample picture" > <br> <br>

   6)	Announce to your students that they should now log into Canvas and access the Live Poll.
-If they do so before you click "Make Placement", then they will need to click on the Live Poll link again in Canvas. <br>
+If they do so before you click "Make Placement", then they will need to click on the Live Poll link again in Canvas. <br> <br>

   7)	Assuming that the assessment is ready to go, click on "Preview Assessment". <br>